 The nutrition team at Southwestern

-Kalli Castille serves as the Director of Nutritional Support & Culinary at CTCA at Southwestern Regional Medical Center (Southwestern).
+Kalli Castille serves as the Director of Integrative & Culinary at CTCA at Southwestern Regional Medical Center (Southwestern).

 Before a dietitian can sit for the certification exam, he/she must have a minimum of two years experience as a registered dietitian and at least 2,000 hours in the field of oncology.
 Receiving the certification is then contingent on passing the certification exam.
 “By being board certified in oncology, it assures our patients that we truly are the experts in oncology and are meeting our mission, vision and values every day,” says Castille.

 Diabetes self-management education program

 Southwestern also offers a Diabetes Self-Management Education (DSME) Program.
 Accredited by the American Diabetes Association (ADA), the program was piloted in 1984, and began at CTCA in 2005.
 The ADA has since recognized the DSME Program at CTCA for its outstanding care of diabetic cancer patients.

 The DSME Program includes ongoing lifestyle coaching and monitoring to ensure your cancer treatment is being managed properly alongside your diabetes.
 The program focuses on the diabetes disease process, sick day management, nutritional management, physical activity, use of medications, blood sugar monitoring, psychosocial interventions, and prevention of acute and chronic complications.